PWHL Minnesota drafts defender Thompson with No. 3 pick

 Former Gopher Abigail Boreen, who played 14 games for PWHL Minnesota this season on a waiver while attending pharmacy school, was selected by Montreal with the fifth pick of the third round.
 Boreen, a former Hill-Murray standout, received a rousing ovation when introduced.

-One pick later, Toronto selected Cornell forward Izzy Daniel, a Minneapolis native who won the 2024 Patty Kazmaier Award after collecting 21 goals and 38 assists in 34 games for the Big Red.
+One pick later, Toronto selected Cornell forward Izzy Daniel, a Minneapolis native and Blake product who won the 2024 Patty Kazmaier Award as the top player in college women's hockey after collecting 21 goals and 38 assists in 34 games for the Big Red.

-With the first pick of the fourth round, New York took Ohio State forward Gabby Rosenthal, a former Blaine standout.
+In the fourth round, New York took Ohio State forward Gabby Rosenthal, a former Blaine standout.
+Ottawa took Minnesota Duluth forward Mannon McMahon of Maple Grove in the fifth round.
+Former Centennial and UMD forward Anneke Linser went to Toronto in the sixth round.
+Ottawa picked former Gophers defender Madeline Wethington of Edina in the seventh.

+With the next-to-last pick in the draft, Montreal picked 32-year-old former Gophers forward Amanda Kessel, winner of an Olympic gold medal, three NCAA championships and the 2013 Patty Kazmaier Award.
+Kessel took last season off from playing to work in the Pittsburgh Penguins front office.